nzfarmer1/FAPI/README.md

 <b>APPICATION LAYER (SenML)</b>

-Services that run in our firmware expose Application Layer protocol based on SenML: https://datatracker.ietf.org/doc/draft-ietf-core-senml/
+Services that run in our firmware expose an Application Layer protocol based on SenML: https://datatracker.ietf.org/doc/draft-ietf-core-senml/

 To conform with a Serial based framework, this protocol has been extended to incorporate SenML/JSON oriented requests (as oppossed to pureley CoAP based)